How Many Miles to Flush Brake Fluid

 When it comes to brake pads, there are three main types: friction, expansion and A/C. Friction pads use metal plates that rub against each other when you apply the brakes.
 These pads require regular flushing to remove residual material and keep them in good condition.
 Expanded disks use soft rubber disks that push against each other when you brake.
 These pads do not require flushing, but they do need to be replaced periodically (every 3-6 months) because they can wear down over time.
 A/C pads use a gas pedal to create air pressure that pushes against the disks.
 These pads do not require flushing, but they also don’t last as long as friction or expanded disk pads.

-See also What Foes Brake Flush Do
+See also How Much is Brake Fluid Flush Cost

 So how do you know if your brakes need flushing?
 One indicator is whether your car